gotoplanb/Presentation_2017_FrontendAwesome_LightningDesignSystem/README.md

-# Introduction to the Lightning Design system
+# Introduction to the Lightning Design System

 Presented to the Frontend Awesome meetup group on February 16, 2017